-Every home aligner company delivers affordable and convenient treatment, but Byte goes the extra mile by facilitating an average 3-month timeline, giving each customer a personal advisor, offering nighttime treatment, and more.
+Every home aligner company delivers affordable and convenient treatment, but Byte goes the extra mile by facilitating four-month treatment times for some customers, giving each customer a personal advisor, offering nighttime treatment, and more.
 We think that, for all the benefits you get, Byte is the best value available.

 How Do I Get Started?

 To create a personalized treatment plan for your unique teeth, Byte’s dental team needs to analyse your smile.
 This means you’ll need to order an impression kit and take 3D moulds of your teeth.
-One of Byte’s dentists or orthodontists will evaluate your impressions to determine whether or not you’re a good candidate for treatment.
-If you are, they’ll go ahead and develop your custom treatment plan.
+One of Byte’s dentists will evaluate your impressions to determine whether you’re a suitable candidate for treatment.
+If you are, they’ll develop your custom treatment plan.

-Your Byte dentist or orthodontist will send you a digital preview of your post-treatment smile.
-If you like what you see, you can give them the go-ahead and the company will produce and ship your custom aligners.
-If you have some reservations, there’s no obligation to start treatment.
+Your Byte dentist or orthodontist will send you a digital preview of your post-treatment smile, and if you like what you see, you can give them the go-ahead to produce and ship your custom aligners.
+But if you still have some reservations, there’s no obligation to start treatment.

 Pros & Cons of Byte

 Before you decide to move forward with Byte treatment, it’s a good idea to weigh the benefits and drawbacks to make sure it’s the right fit for you.
-We’ve sifted through the details of Byte’s service offerings and compiled a list of the most important pros & cons to keep in mind:
+We’ve sifted through the details of Byte’s service offerings and compiled a list of the most important pros & cons.

 - Byte puts a lifetime guarantee on your smile.
 If your teeth shift after you complete your treatment, Byte will give you new aligners to readjust them for free — as long as you purchase new retainers twice per year and wear them as directed.

-- Byte At-Night provides an even more flexible and discreet treatment by requiring only 10 hours of continuous wear per day.
+- Byte At-Night provides an even more flexible and discreet treatment by requiring only ten hours of continuous wear per day.

-- Byte includes aftercare retainers for free.
-Many home aligner companies charge extra for retainers.
+- Byte includes one set of aftercare retainers for free, while many other home aligner companies charge extra for them.